Una–New Delhi Jan Shatabdi Express

-It operates as train number 12058 from Una Himachal to New Delhi Via Chandigarh Junction and Train number 12057 in the reverse direction.
+It operates as train number 12058 from Daulatpur Chowk to New Delhi Via Chandigarh Junction and Train number 12057 in the reverse direction.

 It serves the states of Himachal Pradesh, Punjab, Haryana, Delhi.
-Initially it ran up to Chandigarh and being extended to Una Himachal in year 2008.
+Initially it ran up to Chandigarh and being extended to Una Himachal in year 2008, then Amb Andaura and finally upto Daulatpur Chowk.
+As of 2024, the train operates between New Delhi and Daulatpur Chowk.

 Coaches

 The 12058/57 Una Himachal - New Delhi Janshatabdi Express presently has 4 AC Chair Car and 8 Second Class Jan Shatabdi seating coaches.

 As with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12057/58 New Delhi Una Janshatabdi Express covers the distance of 410 kilometres in 7 hours 35 mins (54.07 km/hr) as 12057 New Delhi Una Jan Shatabdi Express and in 7 hours 00 mins (58.57 km/hr) as 12058 Una New Delhi Jan Shatabdi Express.
+The 12057/58 New Delhi Una Janshatabdi Express covers the distance of 410 kilometres in 7 hours 35 mins (54.07 km/h) as 12057 New Delhi Una Jan Shatabdi Express and in 7 hours 00 mins (58.57 km/h) as 12058 Una New Delhi Jan Shatabdi Express.

-As the average speed of the train is above 55 km/hr, as per Indian Railways rules, its fare includes a Superfast Express surcharge.
+As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast Express surcharge.